snys98/code_challenge/readme.md

 Steps to run the project:

-1. Clone the project and open it in vscode
+1. Copy and paste the `.\hosts` file content to your hosts file(or use [switchhosts](https://github.com/oldj/SwitchHosts) for better hosts management).Clone the project and
+2. Open prject with vscode
-2. Open file `./.vscode/code_challenge.code-workspace` and press the `Open Workspace` button
+3. Open file `./.vscode/code_challenge.code-workspace` and press the `Open Workspace` button
-3. Press `F1` and type `tasks: run task` and select `compose dev dependencies` task, wait for the dependencies to start(you might need to restart vscode after this step).
+4. Press `F1` and type `tasks: run task` and select `compose dev dependencies` task, wait for the dependencies to start(you might need to restart vscode after this step).
-4. Ensure all the dependencies in stack of `dev_env` are running(except for `setup`), status should be like this.
+5. Ensure all the dependencies in stack of `dev_env` are running(except for `setup`), status should be like this.
    ![1702222429452](images/readme/1702222429452.png)
-5. Press `F1` and type `tasks: run task` and select `npm`, then select `npm install` in `ROOT` folder.
+6. Press `F1` and type `tasks: run task` and select `npm`, then select `npm install` in `ROOT` folder.
-6. Press `F1` and type `tasks: run task` and select `start dev reverse proxy` task.
+7. Press `F1` and type `tasks: run task` and select `start dev reverse proxy` task.
-7. Copy and paste the `.\hosts` file content to your hosts file(or use [switchhosts](https://github.com/oldj/SwitchHosts) for better hosts management).
 8. Ping `redis` to ensure the hosts file is configured correctly and the target should your localhost.
 9. Press `F1` and type `tasks: run task` and select `build all` task, new stack of `code_challenge` should be running, and status should be like this.
    ![1702223602760](images/readme/1702223602760.png)